-Clean, grease and secure all pins before assembly.
-Pay attention to correct adjustment of ailerons and flaps, which is carried out by shortening and prolonging of connecting pushrods (screw/unscrew adjustable ends).
+Before assembly, clean, grease and then secure all pins.
+Pay attention to correct adjustment of ailerons and flaps, which is carried out by shortening and prolonging of connecting pushrods.

-With each next assembly, it is necessary to replace locking nuts and split pins with new ones.
+With each next assembly, it is necessary to replace locking nuts and split pins with new pieces.

-After the aircraft assembly, carry out deflections adjustment according to levelling record and carry out engine run test with a focus on correct function of the fuel tanks and correct values on the fuel indicator.
+After the aircraft is assembled, make deflections adjustment according to levelling record and carry out engine check with a focus on both fuel tanks function.
+Check the correct values on the fuel indicators.